How to Obtain a Certificate of Proficiency

 Ways to Obtain Your Operators Certificate of Proficiency or Endorsement

-For the MROVP and MROCP, there are two ways to prepare for the exam.
+For the SROCP and LROCP, there are two ways to prepare for the exam.
 You may choose to study independently or to attend a course offered by a training provider.

-The MSCCE certification requires the candidate to be the holder of a vaild MROVCP, MROCP or equivalent, prior to gaining the MSCCE qualification.
-A candidate must attend a course with a GMDSS (or higher) qualified trainer.
+The MSCE certification requires the candidate to be the holder of a valid SROCP, LROCP or equivalent, prior to gaining the MSCE qualification.
+A candidate must attend a course with a qualified trainer.
+As a minimum the trainer must hold the same level of qualifications the applicant is seeking.
 Access to a fully operational Inmarsat-C terminal and a computer with Inmarsat-C software is also required.

 However, all examinations are supervised by OMC registered invigilators (invigilators are people who supervise exams).